B.A., Smith College; Ph.D., University of California (Berkeley)

 Jennie E. PyersAssociate Professor of Psychology

-Research interests include the relationship between language and cognition, bilingualism, and the psycholinguistics of sign languages.
+Research interests include the relationship between language and cognition, bilingualism, the psycholinguistics of sign languages, and the role of iconicity in language.

 I am an active member of several professional societies including the Cognitive Development Society, the Sign Language Linguistics Society, the Society for Child Development, and the International Society for the Study of Gesture.
-Currently I am the chair of the Millie Brother Scholarship for Hearing Children of Deaf Adults.
-As a native signer of American Sign Language, I have enjoyed serving as a mentor to the Deaf students on campus.
-And I have also worked with Wellesley College to allow American Sign Language to fulfill the second language requirement.
+Currently I am a co-chair of the Millie Brother Scholarship for Hearing Children of Deaf Adults.
+As a native signer of American Sign Language, I have enjoyed serving as a mentor to the Deaf students on campus, and have also worked with Wellesley College to allow American Sign Language to fulfill the second language requirement.